- Current students

 You are able to run for more than one position, though you can only hold one role in the council.
 We encourage you to carefully consider which role you could best fulfil when you are to campaign.

-This representative leads the Student Council, taking part in all Council activities and will sit on Unitec’s committees and boards representing the interests of the student body.
+This representative leads the Student Council, taking part in all Council activities and sits on Unitec’s committees and boards representing the interests of the student body.

 This representative co-leads the Student Council, taking part in all Council activities and will sit on Unitec's committees and boards representing the interests of the student body.

 This representative will speak on behalf of Māori students and will be a student member of Rūnanga and other relevant groups.